Search

 A complaint should be made to the Local Government Ombudsman (LGO).
 The LGO have an advice line number which you can call for further advice: 0300 061 0614.

-For Academies
+For academies

 A complaint should be made to the Secretary of State who will pass the complaint to the Education and Skills Funding Agency (ESFA).
 They can be contacted on 0370 000 2288.